chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---
+Day 17:
+1. Yesterday I finished lesson 4.5.
+2. Today I finished lesson 4.6 working on 4.7 still.
+Posted my updates to my Github blog.
+3. SUSE Cloud Application Platform is deprecated so what can I use instead for the upcoming exercise?

 Day 16:
-1. Yesterday I finished lesson 4.3.
+1. Yesterday I finished lesson 4.5.
-2. Today I finished lesson 4.3.
+2. Today I finished lesson 4.7.
 Posted my updates to my Github blog.
 3. Started looking at AWS ML classroom.
 Oh boy here we go.

 Day 15: